TeamConnectr/backend-tech-test/README.md

 You can modify, alter or add to this project in anyway you see fit.

-Please clone this repository to your machine and send us a ZIP file with your final changes.
+Please clone this repository to your machine and file share a ZIP with your final changes (emails with attachments often get blocked).

 We have tested this project with Visual Studio 2019 and 2022.